Algebraic relations among hyperderivatives of periods and logarithms of Drinfeld modules: Hyperderivatives of logarithms and quasi-logarithms

 \begin{lemma} Let $n \geq 1$.
 If $K_\rho$ is separable over $k$, then $X_n$ in \eqref{E:SESlog} is $\bk$-smooth. \end{lemma}

-\begin{proof}[Proof of Lemma \ref{L:defined1}] We adapt the ideas of the proof of \cite[Prop.~4.1.2]{CP11} and the proof of a lemma from a preliminary version of \cite{CP12} (Lemma~5.1.3: arXiv:1005.5120v1).
+\begin{proof} We adapt the ideas of the proof of \cite[Prop.~4.1.2]{CP11} and the proof of a lemma from a preliminary version of \cite{CP12} (Lemma~5.1.3: arXiv:1005.5120v1).
 By \cite[Cor.
 12.1.3]{Springer98} it suffices to show that for $n \geq 1$, the induced tangent map $\rd\pi_n$ at the identity is surjective onto $\Lie \Gamma_{\rP_{n} M_\rho}$.
 We prove this for $w=1$ as the argument used in this case can be applied in a straightforward manner to prove the arbitrary $w$ case.
 We leave this task to the reader.
-First suppose $n =1$.
-Let $\overline{\Gamma}_{\rP_1M_\rho}$ and $\rA$ be as in Lemma~\ref{L:defined}, that is, conjugation by $d_{t, 2}[\rA]\in \GL_{2r}(\bk^\sep)$ on $\Gamma_{\rP_1 M_\rho}$ gives (see \eqref{E:Gammasep})
+Since $\bK_\rho$ is separable over $\bk$ (by hypothesis, Proposition~\ref{P:0thpro}, and Remark~\ref{R:0thpro}), we see from \cite[Cor.~3.5.6]{CP12} and \cite[p.61 Problem~14]{Waterhouse} that through conjugation by some $\rJ \in \GL_r({\bk^\sep})$, we have an isomorphism